 Before any travel expenses are incurred by an employee, the employee's supervisor and the Superintendent or designee must give approval.
-For approved travel, employees will be reimbursed for mileage and other travel expenditures according to the current rate schedule established by the district and the Internal Revenue Service.
+For overnight approved travel, employees will be reimbursed for mileage (if a school vehicle is not available) and other travel expenditures according to the current rate schedule established by the district and the Internal Revenue Service.
 To receive reimbursement for transportation (other than mileage), lodging, and other authorized travel expenses, an employee shall present receipts for the actual amounts spent.
-Personnel should use a school vehicle for travel unless one is not available.